Boccochan/skelton/README.md

-# skelton
+# skepy
-Create project template for python
+skepy is a cli for creating a python project template

 ## Install